pahen/madge/README.md

 </p>

-**Madge** is a developer tool for generating a visual graph of your module dependencies, finding circular dependencies, and give you other useful info.
+**Madge** is a developer tool for generating a visual graph of your module dependencies, finding circular dependencies, and giving you other useful info.
 Joel Kemp's awesome [dependency-tree](https://github.com/mrjoelkemp/node-dependency-tree) is used for extracting the dependency tree.

 * Works for JavaScript (AMD, CommonJS, and ES6 modules)